-Most simply, Mandiant calculates the Dwell Time and the Containment Time of an incident.
-The Dwell Time refers to the length of time from the initial compromise through the point of notifying affected stakeholders.
-The Containment Time refers to the period between collecting live response data and the eventual remediation.
-Organizations may choose to define remediation as simple containment (preventing the threat from communicating or moving laterally) or full restoration of service (threat eliminated and systems returned to normal).
+FireEye calculates dwell time and the containment time of an incident.
+The dwell time refers to the length of time from the initial compromise through the point of notifying stakeholders.
+The containment time refers to the period between collecting live response data and the eventual remediation.
+The organization may choose to define remediation as simple containment (preventing the threat from moving laterally), or full restoration of service (threat eliminated, system returned to normal).

-Crowdstrike followed this lead and similarly defined Dwell Time as: "...the period between when a malicious attack enters your network and when it is discovered."
+CrowdStrike followed this lead and similarly defined dwell time as: "...the period between when a malicious attack enters your network and when it is discovered."